sorasimuon/Expenses/README.md

 Wallet is the first functionnality that is part of my bigger project "Happy Suite".
 New functionalities will developped later on for completing the suite.

+Next steps:

+  - The user wants to login and keeps a session opened (maybe using JWT)
+  - The user wants to add several expenses or earnings at the same time (upload JSON, csv, Excel file)
+  - The user wants a recap table for the earnings

 ## Stack
 Javascript